thiagoelg/kogito-tooling/packages/kaoto-editor/README.md

 ## **THIS IS A WORK IN PROGRESS**

-The code within this package is for a PMML Scorecard editor.
+The code within this package is for a Kaoto editor.

 It is considered a prototype.